rajk0007/katacoda-scenarios/kubernetes-basic-concepts/pods/pod-yaml.md

 ## Validation

-In order to validate if happypanda pod  is running, we need to ask the Kubernetes API as follows:
+In order to validate if `happypanda` pod is running, we need to ask the Kubernetes API as follows:

 `kubectl get pods`{{execute}}

-Notice that happypanda pod is running on the default namespace since we didn't set any namespace in our specification.
+Notice that `happypanda` pod is running in the `default` namespace as we didn't set any namespace in our specification.

 ## Delete a Pod

-We can delete Pods by using a yaml file or a single command:
+We can delete pods by using a YAML file or a single command:

 `kubectl delete -f /pods-manifests/pod.yaml`{{execute}}